Pverheijen/peterverheijen.nl/content/posts/2024-10-09-turn-the-ship-around.md

 title = "Turn the Ship Around! - A Summary" date = 2024-10-09
 draft = true
+description = "A summary of 'Turn the Ship Around!' by David Marquet, detailing his revolutionary approach to leadership through Intent-Based Leadership and decentralizing decision-making."
 [taxonomies]
 tags = ["leadership", "empowering", "leader-follower", "leader-leader"]
 +++